 The TIRZ Revenues are generated only from ad valorem taxes levied and collected by the City on the captured appraisal value in the TIRZ in any year.
 Any delay or failure by the Developer to develop the District may result in a reduced amount of the TIRZ Revenue being available to credit the Assessments.
 TIRZ Revenues generated from the captured appraised value for each parcel in the District during the development of such lot will result in a TIRZ Annual Credit Amount which is not sufficient to achieve the Targeted Net Average Annual Installment.
-The TIRZ Annual Credit Amount will likely not provide for the Targeted Net Average Annual Installment until the second year that a home on such lot is assessed.
-See "OVERLAPPING TAXES AND DEBT."
+The TIRZ Annual Credit Amount is not expected to be sufficient to provide for the Targeted Net Average Annual Installment on a residential parcel until the second year that a home on such Lot is assessed.
+The TIRZ Annual Credit Amount is not expected to be sufficient to provide for the Targeted Net Average Annual Installment on a retail parcel until the second year that a completed structure on such Parcel is assessed.
+[ADMINISTRATOR TO CONFIRM] See "OVERLAPPING TAXES AND DEBT."

-It is uncertain what impact, if any, the TIRZ Annual Credit Amount application to the Annual Installments will have on the underwriting of residential mortgages.
+It is uncertain what impact, if any, the TIRZ Annual Credit Amount application to the Annual Installments will have on the underwriting of residential mortgages or in the ability of the Developer to sell or lease commercial space.
 If the underwriter of a residential mortgage does not recognize the TIRZ Annual Credit Amount it may make it more difficult for a borrower to qualify for a home mortgage which could have a negative impact on home sales and projected absorption.
+If a potential buyer or lessee of the commercial space, or a lender relating thereto, does not recognize the TIRZ Annual Credit Amount, it may make it more difficult for such buyer or lessee to purchase or lease such space, which could have a negative impact on absorption and leasing of commercial development in the District.